Census Data for Mosses ...

 The official website of the U.S. Geological Survey (USGS)

 |<1>||Every year, the US Census Bureau creates a population estimate for the preceeding year.
 Keep in mind that this value is an estimate and not an actual count.
 The most recent Census estimate is for the year 2019.|

 |<2>||Every 10 years (eg- 1990, 2000, 2010), the US Census Bureau conducts a Constitutionally-mandated count (or enumeration) of people living within the United States.
 This count is called a Decennial Census.
 The last Decennial Census was the 2010 Census, with the next one planned for 2020.|

 |<3>||A Housing Unit is a broad term for those places where people live (whether occupied or temporarily vacant), such as a house, an apartment, a mobile home, or an area that is considered as a separate living quarter.
 Separate living quarters (consisting of one or more rooms) are considered to be those places where people live, sleep and eat separately from others and that have access to the outside (either directly or by a shared hallway).|

-|<5>||The calculated bearing (or the angle) to the 2010 Census location is 5 degrees and a distance of 5,755 feet.|
+|<5>||The calculated bearing (or angle) to the 2010 Census location is 5 degrees and a distance of 5,755 feet.|

-|<6>||The calculated bearing (or the angle) to the GNIS point is 269 degrees and a distance of 2 miles.|
+|<6>||The calculated bearing (or angle) to the GNIS point is 269 degrees and a distance of 2 miles.|